Prince Harry Hangs Out with the Bidens and Obama at the Invictus Games

 Danny Lawson/PA Images via Getty Images

-Prince Harry opted for a black Invictus Games Polo-style shirt with jeans.
-The Bidens looked chic in black blazers.
+For the sports game, Prince Harry opted for a black Invictus Games Polo-style shirt with jeans.
+The Bidens, who have been married since 1977, both looked chic in black blazers.
 The trio were photographed chatting and laughing during the basketball finals.

 The day prior Harry was all smiles as he caught a wheelchair basketball game with former President Barack Obama.
 The two looked as if they were thick as thieves catching the sporting game together.